 Am I At Risk for Bladder Cancer?

 There's no way to know for sure if you're going to get bladder cancer.
 Certain factors can make one person more likely to get bladder cancer than another person.
 These are called risk factors.
-However, just because you have one or more risk factors does not mean that you will get bladder cancer.
+However, just because you have 1 or more risk factors does not mean that you will get bladder cancer.
 In fact, you can have all the risk factors and not get bladder cancer.
 Or you can have no risk factors and still get it.

 If you agree with any of the following bolded statements, you have an increased risk of developing bladder cancer.
 Each time you agree with the statement, ask yourself if you are doing all you can to control that particular risk factor.
 It may seem difficult, but your efforts can have big benefits for your health and quality of life.
 Ask your doctors and your loved ones to help you think of ways that you can lower your risk for bladder cancer.
 Some risk factors are out of your control, such as your age and race.
 Others, such as smoking and exposure to certain chemicals, are factors you can control.